Parameter-Efficient Fine-Tuning of State Space Models: Details of Sec. :

-For reader's convience, we restate the following statement presented in the main body again here. {\value{theorem}} {\numexpr\getrefnumber{thm:s4_mixture}-1 } \begin{theorem}[Expressive Power of \ours{} on Deep S4 Models] Consider a $\dimd$-dimensional input sequence.
+\begin{theorem}[Expressive Power of \ours{}+ on Deep S6 Models] Consider a $\dimd$-dimensional input sequence.
 Assume that the linear layers in the model have linear activation functions.
-Using \ours{}, any deep S4 model with $\dimh$ hidden states per channel and $\diml$ layers can be updated to accurately present any target deep S4 model without residual connections, having a reduced hidden state dimension $\tgdimh < \dimh$, and fewer layers $\tgdiml < \diml$.
-This can be achieved by selectively fine-tuning at most $\ceil{\dimd\tgdiml/\diml}$ channels, $\tgdimh$ hidden states on SSM modules, applying rank-$\ceil{\frac{\diml}{\tgdiml}}$ updates on linear projection matrices and updating residual connections and biases at each layer, while additionally fully fine-tuning the linear projection matrix of the last layer only. \end{theorem} {\value{temp_theorem_counter}} \begin{proof}[Proof of Theorem~\ref{thm:s4_mixture}] Since SDT is a special case of \ours{}, Theorem~\ref{thm:s4_sdt} directly implies the desired statement. \end{proof}
+Using \ours{}+, any deep S6 model with $\dimh$ hidden states per channel and $\diml$ layers can be updated to accurately present any target deep S6 model without residual connections, having a reduced hidden state dimension $\tgdimh < \dimh$, and fewer layers $\tgdiml < \diml$.
+This can be achieved by selectively fine-tuning at most $\ceil{\dimd\tgdiml/\diml}$ channels, $\tgdimh$ hidden states, and residual connections at each layer. \end{theorem}

-\paragraph{\ours{} for Mamba.} In the Mamba model, the output mapping vector $\C$ is input-dependent, making it unsuitable for direction modification.
-Therefore, we focus our channel and hidden state selection solely on $\A$.
-For any channels or hidden states that are not selected, we set the corresponding elements of $\A$ to minimal values, effectively setting the associated entries in $\dA$ to zero.
-For channels and states that are updatable, we update the corresponding entries for $\A$.
-However, since $\B\dth$ and $\C^{(d)}$ cannot be directly updated, we modify the corresponding weight matrices that compute these vectors.
-Specifically, for updatable channels, we update the corresponding columns in $\mW_{\B}$ and $\mW_{\C}$; for updatable states, we adjust the corresponding rows in these weight matrices.
+\begin{theorem}[Expressive Power of \ours{}-P on Deep S6 Models] Consider a $\dimd$-dimensional input sequence.
+Assume that the linear layers in the model have linear activation functions.
+Using \ours{}-P, any deep S6 model with $\dimh$ hidden states per channel and $\diml$ layers can be updated to accurately present any target deep S6 model without residual connections, having a reduced hidden state dimension $\tgdimh < \dimh$, and fewer layers $\tgdiml < \diml$.
+This can be achieved by selectively fine-tuning at most $\ceil{\dimd\tgdiml/\diml}$ channels, $\tgdimh$ hidden states on SSM modules, applying rank-$\ceil{\frac{\diml}{\tgdiml}}$ updates on linear projection matrices and updating residual connections and biases at each layer, while additionally fully fine-tuning the linear projection matrix of the last layer only. \end{theorem}